PegasusResearch/pegasus/docs/source/features/modes.rst

    #include <pluginlib/class_list_macros.hpp>
    PLUGINLIB_EXPORT_CLASS(autopilot::CustomWaypointMode, autopilot::Mode)

+The last 2 lines of the code snippet above are necessary to export the custom mode as a plugin.
+The ``pluginlib`` package uses these lines to load the plugin at runtime.

 4. Modify the ``package.xml`` file to include the following dependencies ``autopilot`` and ``pluginlib``, according to the code snippet below.
-This is necessary to let ROS 2 know that the package depends on the autopilot and pluginlib packages.
+Additionally, we also need to include the ``pegasus_msgs`` package as a dependency, since we are subscribing to a ROS 2 topic that publishes messages from this package.

 .. code-block:: xml
    :linenos:
-   :emphasize-lines: 4-8, 12-13
+   :emphasize-lines: 4-8, 12-14

    <?xml version="1.0"?>
    <?xml-model href="http://download.ros.org/schema/package_format3.xsd" schematypens="http://www.w3.org/2001/XMLSchema"?>